ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 different OCaml version.

 `ppxlib` deals with this issue by converting Parsetree types to and from the latest version.
-A PPX author then only needs to maintain his transformation for OCaml's latest version and get a PPX that works on any version of OCaml.
+A PPX author then only needs to maintain their transformation for OCaml's latest version and get a PPX that works on any version of OCaml.
 For instance, when applying a PPX written for OCaml 5.0 during a compilation with OCaml 4.08, `ppxlib` would get the 4.08 Parsetree, transform it into a 5.00